-DRS is focused on implementing a business intelligence solution for enhanced data access, integrity, analytics, and reporting.
+DRS is focused on implementing a business intelligence (BI) solution for enhanced data access, integrity, analytics, and reporting.
 The Enterprise Data Program provides leadership on business and governance process needs for DRS.
-DRS' data-related investments iteratively build toward the objective of integrating our legacy enterprise data and new MERIT data into structures that can be leveraged by the business for self-service development of reporting and analytic work products.
-The NCUA's 2020 data maturity assessment confirmed the need for improved access and functionality in using data, with a strong desire for a common self-service business intelligence tool for the enterprise, as well as access to data to enable staff to utilize the tool efficiently and effectively.
+DRS' data-related investments iteratively build towards the objective of integrating our legacy enterprise data and new MERIT data into structures that can be leveraged by the business for self-service development of reporting and analytic work products.
+The NCUA's 2020 data maturity assessment confirmed the need for improved access and functionality in using data, with a strong desire for a common self-service business intelligence capability for efficient and effective use by staff.
+DRS will provide a modern self-service business intelligence tool for the enterprise, as well as access to data to enable staff to utilize the tool efficiently and effectively.